zhengjunyao-work/arc24/docs/modeling/Iteration_50_last_trainings.md

 I'm going to have available Qwen2.5-0.5B trained for 200k steps.

+- Classic test-time fine-tuning submission.

-- How good is the new model at selecting 2020 predictions
+- How good is the new model at selecting 2020 predictions?
 - Classic test-time fine-tuning prediction with the model
 - Add predictions without test-time fine-tuning